Business analysts versed in SQL have usually carried enterprise analytics efforts. Such traditional BI techniques...

 The DataScience.com purchase is important for Oracle because it helps reinforce its position as a cloud provider, according to Mike Gualtieri, a Forrester Research analyst.

 "Oracle is trying to build out a very competitive cloud portfolio in much the way that Microsoft and Amazon did," he said, pointing to Microsoft's Azure Machine Learning service and Amazon SageMaker from AWS.

 Forrester has been tracking DataScience.com before and since the Oracle purchase.
 Gualtieri said the startup was building out an enterprise workbench platform that supported important open source tools for data science, but had yet to gain considerable customer traction when Oracle stepped in.
 It also faced competition from vendors like IBM, Cloudera and Domino Data Lab that offer similar platforms.

-Nonetheless, DataScience.com supports a role Oracle that didn't have a way to fully support itself, he said.
-That is, the role of the data scientist in organizations that want to improve collaboration and workflow management for their analytics teams.
+Nonetheless, DataScience.com supports a role that Oracle didn't have a way to fully support itself, he said.
+He meant the role of the data scientist in organizations that want to improve collaboration and workflow management for their analytics teams.